joelhawksley/identity/components/slides.md

 # [fit] :ship: Mid-March

-^ The components we've written today have been running in production on GitHub since mid-March.
+^ The components we've written today have been running in production since March.

 ^ So what have we learned since then?

 ---

-# [fit] implementation
+# [fit] Implementation

 ^ As we implemented these components in numerous places throughout our views,